andrew-lim/sdl2-raycast/README.md

 </table>

 ## Building
+I highly recommending compiling with some kind of optimization enabled.
+For Dev-C++ I used the `-O2` flag.

 You will need SDL2 and SDL2_mixer.

-SDL2 version used is SDL2-devel-2.0.12-mingw.tar.gz.
+SDL2 version used is SDL2-devel-2.0.12-mingw.tar.gz
 https://www.libsdl.org/download-2.0.php

 SDL2_mixer version used is SDL2_mixer-devel-2.0.4-mingw.tar.gz